illwieckz/Unvanquished/README.md

 ## Download instructions

 Unvanquished requires several sub-repositories to be fetched before compilation.
-If you have not yet cloned this repository:
+If you have not yet cloned this repository, clone with submodules this way:

 ```sh
 git clone --recurse-submodules https://github.com/Unvanquished/Unvanquished.git
 ```

-If you have already cloned:
+If you have already cloned, fetch missing submodules this way:

 ```sh
 cd Unvanquished/